SCTP Protocol Tutorial | SCTP Vs TCP

 Bundling :

-This feature of SCTP provides carrying more than one user data message inside a single SCTP data message.
+This feature of SCTP carries more than one user data message inside a single SCTP data message.

 Link Monitoring:

 The protocol provides the heartbeat mechanism for SCTP connection monitoring.
-Once a connection is set up, each end starts sending a heartbeat to the peer and waits for its acknowledgment on each path within the connection.
+Once a connection is set up, each end sends a heartbeat to the peer and waits for acknowledgment on each path within the connection.